Chain boat navigation: Flexibility

-The demise of chain boats
+Decline

 One reason for the demise of chain boats was the improvement in the technical performance of the new paddle steamers.
 They were able to deliver greater traction for lower coal consumption.
 The compound engine on the paddle steamer, based on its power output, needed only about half the amount of coal.
 Chain steamers were not able to take advantage of these compound steam engines because of their uneven operation.
 At the same time, chain shipping companies suffered from high investment and maintenance costs.

 Another reason for their demise was the canalization of rivers.
 On the Elbe a lot of current regulating work had been carried out, which evened out the gradient, reduced bends in the river and removed the shallows.
 As a result, the advantages of chain ship were reduced.

 On the Main and Neckar, numerous dams and locks were also added, which created artificial barriers for the chain boats.
 The damming of the river increased water depths and reduced flow rates.
 In particular, long strings of barges had to be divided at the locks and fed through individually, causing a considerable loss of time.